Andy Beshear

-Beshear was elected attorney general of Kentucky in November 2015 and took office in January 2016.
-As attorney general, he sued Governor Matt Bevin several times over issues such as pensions.
-He then defeated Bevin by just over 5,000 votes in the 2019 gubernatorial election.
-As of 2022, Beshear and Lieutenant Governor Jacqueline Coleman are Kentucky's only Democratic statewide elected officials.
+As attorney general, Beshear filed multiple lawsuits against Republican Governor Matt Bevin, including over issues such as pension reform.
+He ran in the 2019 gubernatorial election and defeated Bevin by approximately 0.4%.
+Beshear was reelected to a second term in 2023 by a wider margin of 5%, defeating Republican attorney general Daniel Cameron.
+As of 2025, Beshear and Lieutenant Governor Jacqueline Coleman are Kentucky's only Democratic officials elected statewide.

+Beshear has expressed interest in running for president in the 2028 United States presidential election.

 Early life and education

-Beshear was born in Louisville, the son of Steve and Jane (Klingner) Beshear.
-He graduated from Henry Clay High School in Lexington, Kentucky.
-His father, a lawyer and politician, was the governor of Kentucky from 2007 to 2015.
+Andrew Graham Beshear was born on November 29, 1977, in Lexington, Kentucky, the son of Jane Beshear (née Mary Jane Klingner) and Steve Beshear.
+He was raised in Lexington and graduated from Henry Clay High School.
+His father, an attorney and politician, was the governor of Kentucky from 2007 to 2015.

-Beshear attended Vanderbilt University in Tennessee, where he was a member of the Sigma Chi Fraternity and graduated in 2000 with a bachelor's degree in anthropology.
-He then attended the University of Virginia School of Law, where he received a Juris Doctor in 2003.
+After high school, Beshear studied political science and anthropology at Vanderbilt University, where he was a member of the Sigma Chi fraternity.
+He earned a bachelor of arts, magna cum laude in 2000.
+He then attended the University of Virginia School of Law, receiving a Juris Doctor in 2003.

 Legal career

-In 2005, Beshear was hired by the law firm Stites & Harbison, at which his father was a partner.
+Beshear was a 2001 summer associate at White & Case LLP in New York, the same law firm where his father started his law career.
+Beshear worked at White & Case in Washington D.C. for two years after his graduation from UVA law.
+In 2005, he was hired by the law firm Stites & Harbison, where his father was a partner.
 He represented the developers of the Bluegrass Pipeline, which would have transported natural gas liquid through Kentucky.
 The project was controversial; critics voiced environmental concerns and objections to the use of eminent domain for the pipeline.
 His father's office maintained that there was no conflict of interest with the son's representation.
-Beshear also represented the Indian company UFLEX, which sought $20 million in tax breaks from his father's administration, drawing criticism from ethics watchdogs over a potential conflict of interest.
+Beshear also represented the Indian company UFlex, which sought $20 million in tax breaks from his father's administration, drawing criticism from ethics watchdogs over a potential conflict of interest.
+In 2013, while he was working at Stites & Harbison, Lawyer Monthly named Beshear its "Consumer Lawyer of the Year – USA".